Financial-Times/x-dash/docs/get-started/installation.md

     cd x-dash
     ```

-2. Install all of the project dependendencies (this may take a few minutes if you are running this for the first time):
+2. Install all of the project dependencies (this may take a few minutes if you are running this for the first time):

     ```bash
     make install
     ```

-3. Start Storybook to view the current set of x-dash components:
+3. Build the current set of x-dash components and start Storybook to view:

     ```bash
+    make build
     npm run start-storybook
     ```